awsdocs/amazon-s3-developer-guide/doc_source/intro-lifecycle-rules.md

 Object expiration Lifecycle policies do not remove incomplete multipart uploads\.
 To remove incomplete multipart uploads, you must use the **AbortIncompleteMultipartUpload** Lifecycle configuration action that is described later in this section\.

 In addition to the transition and expiration actions, you can use the following Lifecycle configuration action to direct Amazon S3 to abort incomplete multipart uploads\.
 + **AbortIncompleteMultipartUpload** action element – Use this element to set a maximum time \(in days\) that you want to allow multipart uploads to remain in progress\.
 If the applicable multipart uploads \(determined by the key name `prefix` specified in the Lifecycle rule\) are not successfully completed within the predefined time period, Amazon S3 aborts the incomplete multipart uploads\.
-For more information, see [Aborting Incomplete Multipart Uploads Using a Bucket Lifecycle Policy](mpuoverview.md#mpu-abort-incomplete-mpu-lifecycle-config)\.
+For more information, see [Aborting incomplete multipart uploads using a bucket lifecycle policy](mpuoverview.md#mpu-abort-incomplete-mpu-lifecycle-config)\.
 **Note**
 You cannot specify this Lifecycle action in a rule that specifies a filter based on object tags\.
 + **ExpiredObjectDeleteMarker** action element – In a versioning\-enabled bucket, a delete marker with zero noncurrent versions is referred to as the expired object delete marker\.
 You can use this Lifecycle action to direct S3 to remove the expired object delete markers\.
 For an example, see [Example 7: Removing expired object delete markers](lifecycle-configuration-examples.md#lifecycle-config-conceptual-ex7)\.